Pitch-shifting and harmonizer pedals are not for everyone but can be invaluable tools for those of us who get to know and love their sound.

 Can we get some pitch shifting on the bass, too?
-The DigiTech Bass Whammy (link to check the price on Amazon) is designed specifically to affect the lower notes and tone of a bass guitar signal at its input.
+The DigiTech Bass Whammy is designed specifically to affect the lower notes and tone of a bass guitar signal at its input.

 The DigiTech Bass Whammy looks nearly identical to the aforementioned Whammy 5 and performs very similarly.

-The input and inner circuit is better suited for bass guitar signals, as are the pitch-shift settings.
+The input and inner circuit are better suited for bass guitar signals, as are the pitch-shift settings.
 They are:

 - + 2 octaves

 - + perfect 4th